 Many naturalists have studied aspects of animal behaviour throughout history.
 The modern discipline of ethology is generally considered to have begun during the 1930s with the work of Dutch biologist Nikolaas Tinbergen and by Austrian biologists Konrad Lorenz and Karl von Frisch, joint winners of the 1973 Nobel Prize in Physiology or Medicine.
 Ethology is a combination of laboratory and field science, with a strong relation to … (read more…)

-The system is set up as a fully organic, cradle to cradle, circle.
-If the bees decide to leave the hive in search for another home, the hive (with integrated electronics) will bio-degrade and compost completely. … (read more…)
+The system is set up as a fully organic, cradle to cradle, circle. … (read more…)

 The last weeks I colletected yet on several days pollen at the entrance of the beehives.
 I also have a pollen collected from spring this year.